-The District experienced an unplanned expenditure variance to the final amended budget due to the implementation of GASB 96 - a change to accounting for subscription-based information technology agreements (SBITAs).
-The increased revenues and lower than planned expenditures allowed the District to increase the general fund balance by \$17.7 million, and transfer \$22.0 million to the Strategic Initiatives fund.
-These amounts are being set aside as Board committed fund balances as part of our long-term sustainability plan to create future year reserves.
+The increased revenues and lower than planned expenditures allowed the District to produce a surplus before extraordinary items of \$17.9 million.
+To that, the District received \$6.6 million in property sales and lease proceeds and transferred \$20 million from the general fund to the Strategic Initiatives fund, yielding an increase to the general fund balance of \$4.5 million.
+The amounts transferred to the Strategic Initiatives fund are being set aside as Board committed fund balances as part of our long-term sustainability plan to create future year reserves.